-- 2. Students who disfigure property, break windows, or do other damage to school property or equipment will be required to pay for the damage done or replace the item.
+- Ref: SB Policy: 504.07 - Students are responsible for the proper care of all books, equipment, supplies, and furniture supplied by 1 the school.
+If students decide to not lock their lockers, the school does not assume any responsibility for these lost or destroyed items.
+Locks are available in the office for student use. - 2.
+Students who disfigure property, break windows, or do other damage to school property or equipment will be required to pay for the damage done or replace the item.
 School policies regarding the destruction of school property will apply. - 3.
 School-issued items that are stolen or damaged from unlocked lockers are the responsibility of the student to whom they were issued.
 Students must pay all fines before they can receive school publications and final grades.